Choosing the Best Special Needs Activity Chair: An Ultimate Guide

 Floor Sitter

 A floor sitter allows kids who can’t sit up independently and need shoulder and upper trunk support to sit at floor level with classmates.
-These chairs leave the child’s hands unencumbered for free play, while ensuring proper posture and body alignment is maintained.
+These chairs leave the child’s hands unencumbered for free play while ensuring that proper posture and body alignment are maintained.

 Pros